Titanic Belfast: Design and construction

+Structural design

+The structural design of the Titanic Belfast building was a complex engineering challenge due to its innovative architecture, including an "inverted" steel frame structure where floor sizes increase with height.
+The superstructure, composed of a steel frame with composite concrete beams and floors, required careful consideration of stability, especially with the large, unrestrained heights.
+MasterSeries was utilized in the design of the steel structure, enabling the engineers to model and analyze the unique frame stability issues, particularly where custom steel columns were necessary due to the aesthetic and spatial demands.
+The building's structural integrity was further enhanced by the integration of slip-form reinforced concrete staircases, which contributed to overall stability.

+Construction

 The construction of the building cost £77 million with an additional £24 million spent on pre-planning, enabling works, underground car park and public realm enhancements.
 The foundations to the building involved one of the country's largest-ever concrete pours with 4200 m3 of concrete delivered by 700 concrete lorries in 24 hours.
 Harcourt Construction (NI) Ltd oversaw the design and building phase of the project., a subsidiary of Dublin-based property development company Harcourt Developments Ltd.

 In front of the building is Titanica, a sculpture by Rowan Gillespie depicting a diving female figure.
 Made of bronze, it is mounted on a brass base, evoking the design of figureheads on ships' prows, and is meant to represent hope and positivity.
 The figure was dedicated by representatives of the Anglican, Catholic, Methodist and Presbyterian churches on 27 March 2012, a few days before the opening of Titanic Belfast.

-Hickson’s Point
+Hickson's Point

 Opened in March 2018, the destination bar aims to resemble an authentic 1900s Belfast pub.

 The name of the space is inspired by Robert Hickson, one of the first shipbuilders in Belfast.

 The Easter inauguration event included live music from no Tonnta.

-Rooms of Museum
+Museum rooms

 Titanic Belfast's exhibition was designed by London-based exhibition designers Event Communications and consists of nine interpretative and interactive galleries, covering the following themes: